 Share this post with your friends on Facebook!

 (You can follow The Purple Pumpkin Blog on FB too!)

 Wrappers & Liners

 There are lots of colourful cupcake liners on the market – choose one to compliment your cupcake theme.
 Or use one of my free printable cupcake wrappers to wrap around your baked cupcake – I’ve got lots of different themes available.
 You could also invest in reusable silicone baking cups.

 Adding color to frosting

-Whether you making your own frosting, buttercream, icing (or whatever you call it!), or buy it from the store; you are probably going to want to add colour.
-This might be to compliment a party theme, or the cupcake recipient’s favorite color.
+Whether you make your own frosting, buttercream, icing (or whatever you call it!), or buy it from the store; you are probably going to want to add colour.
+This might be to complement a party theme or the cupcake recipient’s favorite color.

 It’s easy to do – just add drops of food coloring to the frosting, and mix well.
 Don’t forget you can always add more coloring if you need a deeper shade – but can’t take it away!
 Over on the Better Crocker website there 17 beautiful hues that you could try out.
 Each one gives you the exact amount of food color that you need.